 Financial Aid consists of scholarships, grants, loans and work study.
 Scholarships can be found at scholarship internet search sites, college websites, and local high school guidance offices.
 Grants and loans are based on filing FAFSA (Free Application for Student Aid) filed after Jan.
 1 at fafsa.gov .
 Some scholarship databases include fastweb.com , finaid.org , and scholarships.com .

-High School Office Information ... available scholarships in the Guidance Office are Mensa Scholarship and Horatio Scholarship.
+High School Office Information ... available scholarships in the Counseling Office are Mensa Scholarship and Horatio Scholarship.

 OCIS is still available fo you to research occupations, college majors, college sort and financial aid information.
 Go to ocis.org and the username is "carrollton" and the password is "ohiocis03".

 Affordable Colleges Foundation, an organization dedicated to providing free higher education tools for current and future college students and their families, recently published research on all the Not-For-Profit universities and colleges in Ohio that offer online college programs.
 Historically, online programs have only been offered by for-profit institutions.
 Today, many of the most established not-for-profit state colleges and national universities have launched programs that provide flexibility and lower tuition prices for students.
 This dataset is unique to our site and is even ahead of the curve compared to other government education data sources such as NCES and IPEDS.
 A few of the key features on the page:

 - Unique list of accredited not-for-profit institutions offering online programs, sorted by affordability